18F/eng-hiring/_pages/resume-review.md

 title: Resume review guide
 ---

-# Infosec resume review guide

-*A guide for staff conducting resume review for the infosec positions.
-Note that this is a different sort of resume review than for other 18F positions, which require a more formal qualification process.
-Specifically, the infosec jobs are Direct Hire, so we don’t need to follow the formal qualification process at this point.
-HR will qualify candidates after we submit them, at the end of the interview process.*
+This is a guide for staff conducting resume review.

 Resume reviews should be **quick** -- you should aim to spend maybe 3-5 minutes per resume (less, even just a minute or two, for clearly unqualified candidates).
-You can’t tell a great deal about a candidate from a resume, so resume review is really about sorting out obviously unqualified candidates before we spend a bunch of our (and their) time interviewing.
+You can’t tell a great deal about a candidate from a resume, so resume review is really about sorting candidates into rough "highly-qualified"/"maybe qualified"/"not qualified" buckets.

-Your goal should be to answer two fairly simple questions:

-1. Should we pass this person on to the next step (a phone screen)?

-2. Based on what you’ve seen so far, how strong a candidate is this?

-These questions together will be used to prioritize phone screens and interview time -- we want to try to look at the strongest candidates first.
-You’ll answer these questions by filling out a Lever feedback form.
-There’s also a space for general comments, if you want to leave them.

-I’ll go into some depth about how to look at a resume to answer these questions below.
+Each position will come with a guide to "scoring" the application (the formal term for this is a "crediting plan").
+This'll tell you about the specalized experience required for the job, and will produce a "score" that prioritizes who'll move on to phone screen.

 ## Correcting for unconscious bias

-Remember that we all have unconscious bias, and that this sort of rough “gut check” review is especially susceptible to bias.
+As you review resumes, remember that we all have unconscious bias, and that this sort of  review is especially susceptible to bias.
 A couple of suggestions to help correct for bias:

 - **Remember that we’re especially susceptible to assume that underrepresented minorities -- women, people of color, etc. -- are less qualified than their